timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 3. `SAVE "tpi:getinfo"` - Check system status
 4. `SAVE "tpi:close"` - Close files when done

-Master these four commands, and you'll be well on your way to TS Pico proficiency.
+Master these four commands, and you'll be well on your way to TS-Pico proficiency.

 ---